PatrycjaDanilczuk/User-session-analysis-for-marketing-using-SQL-Python-Tableau-and-ABtesing/README.md

 Identify overall trends of all marketing campaigns on ecommerce site of the company.
 Find out if users tend to spend more time on the website on certain weekdays and how that behavior differs across campaigns.
 Present dynamic weekday duration, focusing on differences between marketing campaigns.
 Analyze whether there are interesting data points, that can give more insights.
 Provide visuals and presentation for business.

+## Dataset description

-**Data set:** use  raw_events table hosted in BiqQuery project.
+Use  raw_events table hosted in BiqQuery project.
 Data in raw_events table captures a lot of events from users based on their timestamps.

 Important note: there are no session identifiers in the dataset, therefore it is necessary to come up with logic for how to model sessions, calculate session duration and convert it to human readable format.